iamsatyajit963/Generative_AI_Projects/FalconAI/README.md

     ```shell
     pip install -r requirements.txt
     ```
 3.  **Dataset**: Prepare the dataset required for the specific project you want to explore.
 Instructions on obtaining or generating the dataset can usually be found within each project's directory.
+[Here its a csv having having few coulmns]

 4.  **Model Training**: Train the generative AI model using Qlora techniques.
 Refer to the project's README.md file for detailed instructions on how to train the model.